Skip to content

 Caution: Grace notes read from musicXML files are often represented

 as starting at the same time as the main note they ornament.
-Depending
+By

 When producing MIDI output for playback, there is a risk of